scylladb/scylladb/docs/cql/cql-extensions.md

 We extended the semantics of `DESCRIBE SCHEMA WITH INTERNALS`: aside from describing the elements of the schema, it also describes authentication/authorization and service levels.
 Additionally, we introduced a new tier of the
-statement: `DESCRIBE SCHEMA WITH INTERNALS AND PASSWORDS`, which also includes the information about salted hashes of the roles.
+statement: `DESCRIBE SCHEMA WITH INTERNALS AND PASSWORDS`, which also includes the information about hashed passwords of the roles.

 For more details, see [the article on DESCRIBE SCHEMA](./describe-schema.rst).